 5. Place Hyperlinks to other, related to a diary records in the hierarchy tree, or just emails, urls or phone numbers.
 Use menu item Edit -> Insert -> Hyperlink menu item.

 6. Insert Smiles, Icons, or Pictures to express your emotions.
 Use Edit -> Insert -> Icon, and Edit -> Insert -> Picture menu item.

-7. Search within all your diaries instantly using the Global Search feature.
+7. Search in all your diaries instantly using the Global Search feature.